 Growing up in the mountains of Colorado, Jacob Sauer watched Raiders of the Lost Ark at a young age and decided to play in the dirt for a living.
 He received BA degrees in Anthropology and History from Brigham Young University, where he conducted research in southern Utah on the Fremont and Anasazi cultures.
 He then attended the University of Kentucky for a year before transferring to the Ph.D. program in the Department of Anthropology at Vanderbilt, from which he graduated in 2012.
 His research has focused on the Araucanian culture of south-central Chile, the only indigenous society in the Americas to expel the Spanish and maintain independence for over 300 years, as well as brief forays into work in Tennessee and Mexico.
 When not digging in the dirt, Jacob strives to finish crossword puzzles without cheating and watches dumb movies with his wife.

 A native of Natchez, MS, Anna Catesby Yant is a Southern belle who doesn’t mind getting a little dirty.
-She recently completed her Ph.D. in Anthropology at Vanderbilt; her dissertation research focuses on the relationship between architecture, power and social change.
+She completed her Ph.D. in Anthropology at Vanderbilt and her research focuses on the relationship between architecture, power and social change.
 She is a Maya archaeologist and no, she is not at all like Indiana Jones.
 During the fall, she loves to watch LSU football and in the spring, it’s “crawfish time”.
-In her spare time, she can usually be found chasing around a husband, two dogs and a toddler.
+In her spare time, she can usually be found chasing around two small children, her husband, and their dog.